theortsac/non-fungible-numbers/README.md

 ## Non-Fungible Numbers 🔢
 The "Non-Fungible Numbers" project lets you own a specific number forever on the Polygon blockchain!
 It was made in one day by me, after just starting the [CryptoZombies](https://cryptozombies.io/) course.
 I really liked how it turned out, but it isn't supposed to make money!
 Each mint costs 0.0000001 MATIC, which means I would need 3.5 million numbers minted to get to $1 worth of MATIC on the contract's balance.
 To use the smart contract deployed on the Polygon blockchain, just access [this link](https://polygonscan.com/address/0x96faabece7f7c6421c9a104f2d0cb2611466e584) and click `Contract` (the one with the checkmark).
 Then you can click read and write contract to start interacting with it!
-Here is a simple guid if you want to mint your own number:
+Here is a simple guide if you want to mint your own number:
 - Access [this link](https://polygonscan.com/address/0x96faabece7f7c6421c9a104f2d0cb2611466e584).
 - Click on `Contract ✓`.
 - Click on `Read Contract`.